 A conventional squares’l billowing out on a 22’ foot long yard would normally need a crew of at least four to scramble up the ratlines and along the yard, to reef or furl the sail.
 I had no such crew and had therefore devised a system of rolling the sail inside a hollow yard, much like in-mast furling, but horizontal.

-We also anchored again at the foot of Merritt Island and this time the outboard decided to co-operate and we had a nice meal outside at a beach restaurant.
+We also anchored again at the foot of Merritt Island and the outboard continued to co-operate, and we had a nice meal outside at a beach restaurant.
 As I rose out of my chair I smashed my head on the beach umbrella and nearly passed out.
 It was all I could do to climb into the dinghy and drive us back to Britannia.
 I had quite a lump on my head the next morning.

 Other things I learned were: